AYWMC FB Group posting guidelines

 There are local meetup groups and kit (gear) support groups run by volunteers.
 To avoid them becoming full of people who join enthusiastically but drop out after a couple of weeks, they only open to new members after the 4th week.
 If you are repeating the course, please don’t publicise the groups until Emma indicates they are open to new members.

 This is not a group for critique.
 Please don’t give advice for improvement on someone else’s photo unless they have specifically requested it.
 For some people simply posting their first image in the group is a huge step, and everyone should be reassured that no one is going to give any negative comments at all.

 Terms of posting

-I will never republish any photograph you post in the Facebook group outside the group without asking you first.
+AYWMC will never republish any photograph you post in the Facebook group outside the group (on the blog or on the AYWMC public Facebook page) without asking you first.